-Ralph COSSA is President Emeritus of Pacific Forum and WSD-Handa Chair in Peace Studies.
+Ralph COSSA has been with the Pacific Forum since 1993, first as Executive Director, then (2021-2018) as President, and now as President Emeritus and WSD-Handa Chair in Peace Studies.
 He is a member of the ASEAN Regional Forum’s Experts and Eminent Persons Group and a founding member of the Council for Security Cooperation in the Asia Pacific’s Steering Committee.
 Mr. Cossa is a political/military affairs and national security specialist with more than 50 years of experience in formulating, articulating, and implementing US security policy in the Asia-Pacific and Near East–South Asia regions.
 Mr. Cossa served in the U.S. Air Force from 1966 to 1993, achieving the rank of colonel and last serving as special assistant to the commander of the US Pacific Command.
 He previously served as Deputy Director for Strategic Studies at the National Defense University’s Institute for National Strategic Studies and earlier as a national security affairs fellow at the Hoover Institution at Stanford University.

 Mr. Cossa holds an MBA from Pepperdine University, an M.S. in strategic studies from the Defense Intelligence College, and a B.A. in international relations from Syracuse University.
 He also received an honorary PhD in international relations from the University of Cambodia.